jihulabs/pystreams/README.rst

-For simplicity (and so you can share your code!) the GM and Stockfighter clients will also default to reading api keys from the environment variable API_KEY, if none was p
+For simplicity (and so you can share your code!) the GM and Stockfighter clients will also default to reading api keys from the environment variable API_KEY, if none was passed.

+Features